 How To:

-Piggybacking off of the last line of the above section, here are some mistakes people make when they first start doing supraspinatus exercises:
+Piggybacking off the “start light” theme, here are the biggest mistakes people make when they first start doing supraspinatus-focused work:

 Check out more rotator cuff articles: